Addictions

 • Slot machines:

-• Zigaretten:
+• Cigarettes:

 • Take a seat:

 In addition to going to the bar, shopping in the supermarket is also a critical environment.
-In this
+In this scene, the patient can change their shopping behavior and practice coping strategies.

 On the buttons, the following settings can be made:

-• Show/hide drinks
+• Show/Hide drinks

-• Aisle/checkout area
+• Aisle/Checkout area

 • Lady at the checkout